talonlikeaclaw/find-the-imposter/README.md

 #### Image Management

-- Images are either fetched from Local Storage or a public image API.
+- Images are either fetched from `localStorage` or a public image API.
-- On initialization, Local Storage keys are randomized if images exist.
+- On page load, `localStorage` keys are randomized if images exist.
-- If Local Storage is empty or insufficient, fetch 20 images in batches of 4.
+- If `localStorage` is empty or insufficient:
+    - Fetch supplementary images from API.
-    - Batches are fetched with delays between requests to reduce server load.
+    - Use delays between fetches requests to reduce server load.
-    - Images are stored in Local Storage using numbered keys.
+    - Store each fetched image URL in `localStorage` using a numeric key (`0`, `1`, ...).
 - Batches are stacked vertically, each with a random background color and containing 4 images.
 - One image per batch is randomly replaced with an imposter image.